 Resources

-A swimming PB is simple in theory, but it becomes harder to follow once a child races across several strokes, distances and pool courses.
+A swimming PB is simple in theory: it is a swimmer's personal best time.
+It becomes harder to follow once a swimmer races across several strokes, distances, meets and pool courses.

 Direct answer

-To track a child's swimming PBs properly, record each race with swimmer, date, meet, stroke, distance, course and final time.
-Then compare results only within the same event and course.
+To track swimming PBs properly, record each race with swimmer, date, meet, stroke, distance, course and final time.
+Then compare PB times only within the same event and course.

 Start with clean race logs